For Pediatricians with Suggestions for Primary Care Providers

 - Hepatitis A: Hepatitis disease is an inflammation of the liver that can be serious and life-threatening.
 The vaccine is free for Aboriginal infants and children 6 months to 18 years in BC.
 The vaccine is also recommended, but not provided free, for the children at high risk of hepatitis A infection.

 - Human Papillomavirus: The most common types of HPV related cancers in males and females are mouth and throat (oropharyngeal) and anal cancer.
 In women HPV causes virtually all cervical cancers.
 HPV also causes 90% of genital warts in males and females.
 HPV9 is part of the publicly funded grade 6 school immunization program in BC.
-The HPV9 vaccine is also publicly funded for females born in 1994 or later who did not complete their vaccine series.
+The HPV9 vaccine publicly funded for those who do not commence a series in grade 6; they are eligible to initiate a series prior to age 19 (for males born in 2006 or later) but not thereafter.
+A series commenced prior to age 19 may be completed with publicly funded HPV vaccine prior to the 26th birthday.
 The HPV9 vaccine is also publicly funded for individuals 9 to 26 years of age who are: HIV positive;transgender; males who have sex with males, including those who may not yet be sexually active and are questioning their sexual orientation and males who are street involved, in youth custody or in care of Child and Family Services.

 - Meningococcal Disease: There are 5 types (A, B, C, Y and W-135) of meningococcal that can cause invasive meningococcal disease and result in meningitis and speticemia.
 Currently only vaccines for Meningococcal type C (infants since 2003) and Meningococcal types ACWY (grade 9 as of September 2016) are provided free.
 Non-publicly funded vaccines are available to protect against Meningococcal B for private purchase.